 - Working trading system giveaway.
 Even if they are not too different from some traditional candlestick patterns.
 Even if there is no statistics presented for their success rate.
 Which could also be a good thing as it stimulates backtesting.

-- Emphasis on trader, his discipline and commitment as the crucial ingredient for success in foreign exchange speculation.
+- Emphasis on a trader, one's discipline, and commitment as the crucial ingredient for success in foreign exchange speculation.

-- Nothing in this book will be too hard to understand even for a 10-year old child.
+- Nothing in this book will be too hard to understand even for a 10 years old child.
 Of course, it also creates a problem — see the relevant entry in disadvantages.

-Here are some of the negative points you will meet reading this book:
+Here are some of the negative points you will encounter reading this book:

 - For a book that costs more than $40 (for an electronic Kindle version!), it has too many ads.
 Why should anyone pay for reading ads?
-The authors pimp two of their websites http://www.fxjake.com/book/ and http://www.marketbiofeedback.com/.
-The former gets much more pгblicity than the latter.
-Anyway, both sites are annoying
+The authors pimp two of their websites https://www.fxjake.com/book/ and http://www.marketbiofeedback.com/ (which is now defunct).
+The former gets much more publicity than the latter.
+Anyway, both sites are annoying lead-gathering funnels.

 - Repetitions.
 To make readers remember what they say and to inflate the size of the book, the authors repeat everything several times.
 Sometimes, it becomes so obvious that it even looks funny.

-If you have any questions, comments or opinions about Naked Forex by Alex Nekritin and Walter Peters, please feel free to submit them using the commentary form below.
+If you have any questions, comments, or opinion about Naked Forex by Alex Nekritin and Walter Peters, please feel free to discuss it on our Forex forum.